What is Catheterization?

 180 Medical offers helpful tips for discreetly carrying catheter supplies.
 Plus, your healthcare provider may be able to provide a note or Medical Validation Certificate to explain in a number of different languages why you are carrying catheters in your luggage or why you need easy access to a bathroom.
 Additionally, a TSA Disability Notification Card can notify TSA officials of your needs.
 They should show discretion when handling the cardholder’s luggage.

 Additionally, 180 Medical offers more helpful tips for traveling with medical supplies on our blog.

-Additional Catheterization Tips
+Additional Tips for Catheter Users

 Drink plenty of water to improve the flow of urine through the kidneys.
 This may also reduce the risk of bladder and urinary tract infections.

 Talk to your doctor about how much water is right for your body.

 If you are tense, it may be more difficult to insert the catheter.
 Before self-catheterization, try to relax by taking a few deep breaths or coughing to loosen up your muscles.
 Then try inserting again.

 Insertion supplies can help make cathing as sterile as possible and may help prevent infections.
 Insertion supplies typically include sterile gloves, benzalkonium chloride (BZK) wipes, a collection bag, and an underpad.

 Check out 180 Medical’s catheter resources.